The Cheapest Ticket Problem in Public Transport: Distance-based Fare Structures

-For the distance tariff, we have for any pair of paths $W_1,W_2 \in \W$ that $l(W_1) \leq l(W_2)$ is equivalent to ${p(W_1) \leq p(W_2)}$ by definition.
-Hence, a shortest path is always a cheapest path and vice versa.
-Hence, we can use any shortest path algorithm in order to find a cheapest path.
-By Theorems~\ref{Prelim-thm} and~\ref{distance Thm}, cheapest standard tickets are also cheapest tickets in a distance tariff.
-In particular, this is also true for flat tariffs.
+For a distance tariff, we have for any pair of paths $W_1,W_2 \in \W$ that $l(W_1) \leq l(W_2)$ is equivalent to ${p(W_1) \leq p(W_2)}$ if the price function is increasing.
+Hence, a shortest path is always a cheapest path in this case, and vice versa.
+Therefore, we can use any shortest path algorithm in order to compute a cheapest path.
+By Theorems~\ref{Prelim-thm}, \ref{distance-eig1} and~\ref{distance-eig2}, cheapest standard tickets are also cheapest tickets in a distance tariff if the price function is subadditive and increasing.
+In particular, this is also true for flat tariffs and distance tariffs with an affine price function.

-\begin{corollary} For a distance tariff, a cheapest standard ticket and a cheapest ticket can be computed in polynomial time. \end{corollary}
+\begin{corollary} Let $p$ be a distance tariff with an increasing price function $P\!$. \begin{itemize} \item A cheapest path and hence a cheapest standard ticket can be computed in polynomial time. \item If $P$ is subadditive on $\R_{>0}$, then a cheapest ticket can be computed in polynomial time. \end{itemize} \end{corollary}

-For the beeline tariff, we use the Euclidean (airline) distance to determine the price of a ticket.
+For the beeline tariff, we use the Euclidean distance to determine the price of a ticket.
 This means that the ticket price is only dependent on the location of the start and end station, but not on the specific path to travel between them.
-Consequently, \emph{all} paths between two stations $x$ and $y$ are cheapest paths and hence can be found in polynomial time, e.g., by breadth-first search.
+Consequently, \emph{all} paths between two stations $x$ and~$y$ are cheapest paths and hence can be found in polynomial time, e.g., by breadth-first search.

-\begin{lemma} For a beeline tariff, a cheapest standard ticket can be found in polynomial time. \end{lemma}
+\begin{lemma} For a beeline tariff, a cheapest standard ticket can be computed in polynomial time. \end{lemma}